 Well forgive me for saying so, but a lot of doctors – and nurses – I know sure want to help people.
 A lot.
 Isn’t that why you go into the profession usually?
 (Except for the few who really do just want to make money, poor souls.)
 So by definition you’re likely a bit codependent to begin with.

 I’m not saying helping people in itself is wrong, mind you.
 It’s not.
 And it’s probably saved our species from extinction.
-(I wouldn’t be here without medical help among others for sure!)
+(I wouldn’t be here without medical help among other types of help for sure!)

 But doing so by overstepping boundaries, steamrolling, or when it’s not welcome or invited is.
 And failing to listen to patients because “you know better” even in the face of incontrovertible evidence is.
 (Oh the money and time we could save if some doctors and nurses would just listen!)

 That said, it occurs to me that many of our doctors and nurses are likely undiagnosed subclinical or super high functioning (low support needs) autistics themselves also.
-This could sure explain a lot of apparent poor bed-side manner in some cases.
 And it strikes me that many of the brightest IQ’s are the ones who go on to pursue the chewiest topics like genetics, immunology and neurology.
 (God complexes, anyone?
-But I’m a brain surgeon!)
+But I’m a brain surgeon!
+You should bow down to me!)

 No, not all are this way, of course.
 I’m not that black and white thinking, don’t worry.
 (You can’t debug programs like I used to if you are too rigid thinking, trust me.
-The computer always wins, not matter how sure you are!)
-But I sure see a likely trend or tendency toward it in these professions.
+The computer always wins, not matter how sure you are of the answer! ) But I sure see a likely trend or tendency toward it in these professions.

 Further, you smart doctors and nurses were (or are) all likely the best and brightest students in the class.
 You’re definitely not dumb!
 Aced most exams, and studied and learned more than everybody else.
 Often while raising families.

-I.e, you are the best and brightest among us, but… you may also be slightly stubborn and “sticky” in your thinking and latched onto bad info without questioning.
+I.e, you are the best and brightest among us, but… you may also be slightly stubborn and “sticky” in your thinking and latched onto bad info without questioning it.
+(I know I was a fantastic fact regurgitator in my school years at least.)

 That is, you latched onto the first thing you learned about EDS in school and now your sticky brain won’t let it go!
 Heck, you may have even been rewarded for learning the wrong information so well if you graduated magna cum laude!
 But how would you ever know it was wrong?
 You just passed the test and graduated top of class.